nakulkapur111-pixel/Global-Freelancers-Analysis-and-Visualization-/README.md

-# Global-Freelancers-Analysis-and-Visualization-
-# Global Freelancers Data Analysis
+# Global Freelancers Data Analysis Using Python

-## Project Overview
+# Project Overview

-This project focuses on performing an end-to-end data analysis on a global freelancers dataset obtained from Kaggle.
-The objective was to clean inconsistent and missing data, perform exploratory data analysis (EDA), generate meaningful business insights, and visualize important trends that can help understand the global freelancing market.

-The project demonstrates the complete data analysis workflow using Python and its data science ecosystem.
+This project presents a complete end-to-end Exploratory Data Analysis (EDA) workflow using Python on a real-world freelancers dataset.
+The primary objective was to clean a raw dataset, transform inconsistent and missing data into a usable format, perform exploratory analysis, and generate actionable insights through visualizations.
+The project demonstrates the practical application of data cleaning, preprocessing, feature engineering, statistical analysis, and data visualization techniques that are commonly used in real-world data analytics projects.

----

-## Objectives
+# Problem Statement
+Raw datasets collected from multiple sources often contain missing values, inconsistent formatting, duplicate representations, and incorrect data types.
+These issues reduce the quality of analysis and lead to misleading insights.

+# Objective
+The objective of this project was to:

-- Import and understand the dataset.
+- Clean and preprocess the freelancer dataset.
-- Clean inconsistent and missing values.
-- Standardize categorical and numerical data.
+- Standardize categorical and numerical variables.
-- Perform exploratory data analysis.
-- Generate meaningful business insights.
+- Explore patterns within the data.
-- Visualize trends using charts.
+- Answer important business questions using visualizations.
-- Build a composite performance score to identify top-performing freelancers.

----
+- Identify relationships among key freelancer attributes.

-## Dataset
+# Dataset

-**Source:** Kaggle - Global Freelancers Raw Dataset

-The dataset contains information about freelancers including:
+The dataset contains information about freelancers working across different countries.

+### Features Included

 - Age
 - Gender
 - Country
 - Primary Skill
 - Years of Experience
-- Hourly Rate
+- Hourly Rate (USD)
 - Client Satisfaction
 - Rating
 - Active Status

-Since the dataset is intentionally raw, it contains several inconsistencies such as:
+Since the dataset is intentionally raw, it contains several inconsistencies including missing values, mixed formats, incorrect data types, and non-standard categorical labels.

-- Missing values
-- Mixed data formats
-- Different representations of the same values
-- Numerical values stored as strings
-- Unnecessary characters

-These issues were resolved during the data cleaning phase.

 ---